python-restx/flask-restx/doc/quickstart.rst

 While Flask provides easy access to request data (i.e. querystring or POST form encoded data), it's still a pain to validate form data.
-Flask-RESTPlus has built-in support for request data validation using a library similar to :mod:`python:argparse`.
+Flask-RESTX has built-in support for request data validation using a library similar to :mod:`python:argparse`.

 .. code-block:: python

-    from flask_restplus import reqparse
+    from flask_restx import reqparse

     parser = reqparse.RequestParser()
     parser.add_argument('rate', type=int, help='Rate to charge for this resource')